Systems Group

-The Systems Group was a group of British artists working in the constructivist tradition.
+The Systems Group, or simply Systems group, was a group of British artists working in the constructivist tradition.
 The group was formed after an inaugural Helsinki exhibition in 1969 entitled Systeemi•System.
 The exhibition coordinator Jeffrey Steele together with Malcolm Hughes, invited the participating artists to form a group in 1970.
 The Systems Group had no manifesto and no formal membership; it existed for the purpose of discussion and exhibition rather than direct collaboration.

 Some group members were influenced by Swiss Concrete artists, including Richard Paul Lohse; some by the Op art of the Groupe de Recherche d'Art Visuel.
 Others were influenced by the Constructionists: Victor Pasmore, Mary Martin, Kenneth Martin and Anthony Hill.
 "Above all, they shared a commitment to a non-figurative art that was not abstracted from the appearance of nature but constructed from within and built up of balanced relations of clear, geometric forms."

 The group disbanded in 1976 following political differences among its members.
 Despite this, individual members kept in touch and exhibited together for over four decades.